 Compliance with MPCA noise standards will be accomplished, in part, by including in its design a 1,400 setback from residences.
 Also, consistent with the 3 RD by 5 RD setback LWECs requirement and Dodge County Zoning Ordinance requirements, turbines in Dodge County will be set back from non-participating properties by a setback of at least 1,014 feet (309 meters) or 3 RD in the non-prevailing wind direction and at least 1,690 feet (515 meters) or 5 RD in the prevailing wind direction for the GE 1.715 MW turbine model.
 Additionally, turbines will be set back from non-participating properties at least 1,142 feet (348 meters) (3 RD) in non-prevailing wind directions and at least 1,903 feet (580 meters) (5 RD) in prevailing wind directions for the GE 2.5 MW turbine model.
-Consistent with the 5 RD by 5 RD setback from non-participating properties in Steele County will be setback from non-participating properties in Steele County will be setback from non-participating properties or 5 RD for the 1.715 MW turbine model and at lease 1,903 feet (580 meters) or 5 RD for the 1.715 MW turbine model.
+Consistent with the 5 RD by 5 RD setback for Steele County Zoning Ordinance requirements, turbines in Steele County will be setback from non-participating properties by a setback of at least 1,690 feet (515 meters) or 5 RD for the 1.715 MW turbine model and at lease 1,903 feet (580 meters) or 5 RD for the GE 2.5 MW turbine model.
+Should the alternative turbine array with GE 2.3 MW turbines be constructed, the 2.3 MW turbines would adhere to the same RD setbacks.